Documentation on MQL5: CopyTo / Standard Library

 CopyTo

-Copies all elements of a set to the specified array starting at the specified index.
+Copies all key/value pairs from the sorted hash table to the specified arrays, starting at the specified index.

 |